Huulamnguyen/100daysDevOps/README.md

 #### 1. Introduction to Version Control and Git <a name="introduction-to-version-control-and-git"></a>

 - Git control is an approach for team of developers working together
-- Git knows how to mnerge automatically
+- Git knows how to merge automatically
 - **Merge conflict** when same line was changed
 - Best practice: push and pull often from remote repo

->> Continuous Integration: intergrate your code changes frequently
+>> Continuous Integration: integrate your code changes frequently

 #### 2. Basic Concepts of Git <a name="basic-concepts-of-git"></a>
 - Remote Git Repository: where the code is hosted, e.g. on **Gitlab** or **GitHub**